 Summary

 In 2008, the University of Illinois at Urbana-Champaign signed the American Colleges and Universities President’s Climate Commitment.
-This action committed the campus to reduce our emissions of greenhouse gases from current levels to zero by the year 2050.
+This action committed the campus to carbon neutrality by the year 2050.
 This Illinois Climate Action Plan (iCAP) describes a path towards the fulfillment of this commitment.
-As the flagship public university in the State of Illinois, we have a moral and ethical responsibility to lead, to set aggressive goals, to work to meet them, and to serve as a model for our Community, our State, and our Nation.

-This Illinois Climate Action Plan (iCAP) represents a roadmap to a new, prosperous, and sustainable future for the University of Illinois at Urbana-Champaign (Illinois).
-It outlines strategies, initiatives and targets towards meeting our stated goal of net zero greenhouse gas (GHG) emissions by 2050.
+It represents a roadmap to a sustainable future for the University of Illinois at Urbana-Champaign (Illinois).
+It outlines strategies, initiatives and targets towards meeting our stated goal of carbon neutrality by 2050.

 Campus Vision